paul-grassi/800-63-3/sp800-63a/cover.md

 ### Abstract

-This document provides technical guidelines for Federal agencies implementing electronic authentication to implement effective identity proofing processes based on risk.
-The recommendation covers remote authentication of users (such as employees, contractors, or private individuals) interacting with government IT systems over open networks.
-It defines technical requirements for each of the three identity assurance levels.
-This publication supersedes NIST SP 800-63-1 and SP 800-63-2.
+This document and its companion documents, SP 800-63-3, SP 800-63B, and SP 800-63C, provide technical guidelines to agencies for the implementation of electronic authentiction (e-authentication).
+This document focuses on the enrollment and establishment of an online identity for users.
+Central to this is a process known as *identity proofing* in which a user provides evidence to a credential service provider (CSP) reliably identifying themselves, thereby allowing the CSP to assert that identification at a useful identity assurance level online.
+This document defines technical requirements for each of three identity assurance levels.
+This publication supersedes corresponding sections of NIST SP 800-63-1 and SP 800-63-2.

 ### Keywords

-authentication; credential service provider;
-electronic authentication; electronic credentials; identity proofing; PKI.
+authentication; credential service provider; electronic authentication; electronic credentials; identity proofing.

 ### Acknowledgements
 * UK